MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 ---
-title: Visualize Zero Trust in your environment with Microsoft Sentinel
+title: View Zero Trust in your environment with Microsoft Sentinel
 description: Install and learn how to use the Microsoft Sentinel Zero Trust (TIC3.0) workbook for an automated visualization of Zero Trust principles, cross-walked to the Trusted Internet Connections framework. ms.date: 11/30/2021 ms.service: security